casdoor/casdoor-website/docs/integration/java/firezone.md

 Open your favorite browser and visit: `http://[CASDOOR_HOSTNAME]/.well-known/openid-configuration`, you will see the OIDC configure of Casdoor.

-## Step 3.
-Configure FireZone

-1. Security -> Add OpenID Connect Provider
+3. Configure FireZone, Security -> Add OpenID Connect Provider

 ![OIDC_CONFIG](/img/integration/java/firezone/Fire_OIDCCONFIG.jpg)